tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 I never really understood Cubism, but it turns out that when it comes to understanding these paintings, a little information from the right source can go a long way.

 At one point I put Mondrian's book aside and started reading Douglas Cooper's book *[The Cubist Epoch](https://www.goodreads.com/book/show/552681.The_Cubist_Epoch),* published in 1971.
-Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote *[The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations)* which he wrote between 1905 and 1912 and had published in 1913.
+Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote and published *[The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations)* between 1905 and 1913.

 In this short book Apollinaire claims the goal of the Cubist painters is to "encompass past, present and future in a single glance" [p.
-8].
+8 of the 2004 translation by Peter Read].
-This explains very concisely why these works appear so fractured: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view from different points in time of their subjects in a single image.
+This explains very concisely why these paintings appear so fractured: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects from different points in time, all in a single image.

-Realizing that painters found themselves in competition with photographers and filmmakers helps explain their interest in this sort of style.
+Realizing that in the early 1900s painters found themselves in competition with photographers and filmmakers helps explain their interest in this sort of style.

 At one point, Apollinaire explains Cubism by comparing the paintings to music:

 > When he listens to a concert, the music-lover experiences joyful feelings which are different from the joy experienced when he hears natural sounds like the murmur of a stream,
 > the roar of a waterfall, the wind soughing through a forest, or the harmonies of human speech, based on reason and not on aesthetics.
 > Similarly, the new painters will provide their admirers with artistic sensations created only by the harmony of contrasting hues of light [p.
-12].
+12 of the 2004 translation by Peter Read].

 A bit later he asserts that the Cubist style permits the artists "to give the object proportions appropriate to the *degree of plasticity* he desires" [p.
 16, emphasis added].